Overview – This Program is Blocked by Group Policy

 Once the problem is solved, it’s highly recommended to backup Group Policy on your device to prevent the unintended loss of existing stable settings.

-So we have covered four ways to fix the program blocked by group policy in Windows 11.
+So we have covered how to fix the program blocked by group policy in Windows 11.

 There are various causes of this issue, and at the same time, there are many different methods to solve it.
 You can implement the methods one at a time and choose the method that works best on your version of Windows.